srajiang/great-escape/README.md

    <img height="350" alt="Screen Shot 2020-02-02 at 10 47 23 PM" src="https://user-images.githubusercontent.com/55667998/73631498-01171d80-460e-11ea-9904-2a85bb2963ae.png">
    <img height="350" alt="Screen Shot 2020-01-31 at 7 15 39 PM" src="https://user-images.githubusercontent.com/55667998/73618617-b41b5300-45dd-11ea-924f-e1a922419209.png">
 </p>

+### Technologies / Features

+#### Smooth visual style
+* Built with vanilla Javascript and vanilla DOM manipulation in conjunction with Three.js WEBGL canvase

+#### Sound elements which enhance gameplay
+* There are non-intrusive sound effects accompanying launch, landing, and hitting the bullseye as a user.
+* From a user-experience standpoint, I have also included and option for the user to disable sound / audio throughout the game

 ## Game Components